-The GMRG is also seeking feedback on a number of refinements that have been made to the design of the reforms, which Energy Council will need to agree to.
+The GMRG also sought feedback on a number of refinements that were made to the design of the reforms, which Energy Council will need to agree to.

-The draft package of legal and regulatory changes includes an outline of the matters expected to be dealt with in the Capacity Transfer and Auction Procedures, which the Australian Energy Market Operator (AEMO) will consult upon at the completion of this consultation process.
-The outline is provided for stakeholder reference during their consideration of the proposed changes to the NGL, Regulations and NGR, but is not intended to be consulted upon in this process.
+The draft package of legal and regulatory changes included an outline of the matters expected to be dealt with in the Capacity Transfer and Auction Procedures, which the Australian Energy Market Operator (AEMO) will consult upon.
+The outline was provided for stakeholder reference during their consideration of the proposed changes to the NGL, Regulations and NGR, but was not intended to be consulted upon in this process.